naburov/MAS-project-ay2122/README.md

 ## Validating
 To check the perfomance of the model you should:
-1. Download final weights from *insert link to final weights* and store them to the single directory *dirname*
+1. Download final weights from [google drive folder](https://drive.google.com/drive/folders/15l626Dfau1rahLc7OHhJlFwEt2K5pqyL?usp=sharing) and store them to the single directory *dirname*
 2. Edit config file.
 Set MODEL_CHECKPOINT_DIR to the absolute path of the folder with checkpoints
 3. From the project directory run: ```python validate_dreamer.py ```